Dual Enrollment Courses

 Prerequisites: Foundation Drawing 1

-This course is an introduction to the principles, vocabulary and mechanics of two dimensional design, including the exploration and application of color theory.
+This course is an introduction to the principles, vocabulary and mechanics of two-dimensional design, including the exploration and application of color theory.
 Students will explore design concepts through lectures, readings, discussions, hands-on studio assignments and critiques.
-This is the first course in a two-part design sequence, required to complete the Foundation design curriculum.

-This course is an introduction to the principles, vocabulary and mechanics of three dimensional design, including the exploration and application of color theory.
+This course is an introduction to the principles, vocabulary and mechanics of three-dimensional design, including the exploration and application of color theory.
 Students explore design concepts through lectures, readings, discussions, hands-on studio assignments and critiques.
-This is the second in a two-part design sequence, required to complete the Foundation design curriculum.

 This course will familiarize the student with basic construction and fabrication techniques of the wood and metal shops at CCS.
 Through the completion of a series of small projects, students will be introduced to the majority of tools and machines within the shops.
 Students will also learn a wide variety of methods and techniques needed to safely complete future projects.
 Safety is the MOST essential function of this course.
 Students will earn the certification required for continued shop access by receiving at minimum a grade of 2.0 / C in this class.